Margaret Minnicks has been a writer for many years. She writes about entertainment, celebrities, books, movies, foods

 Now is the time to throw out those expired products!

 Most parents have no idea that their child's car seat has an expiration date.
 Usually, a child's car seat does not expire when the first child is using it, but it does expire when a second child uses it.

 It is not good to purchase a used car seat from a garage sale or on sites like eBay and Craigslist.
-The material causes car seats to expire between six to 10 years.
+The material causes car seats to expire in between 6 to 10 years.

 Around the House

 There are some surprising things around everybody's house that expire.

-- Fire extinguishers expire even though people don't realize that.
-Depending on the type, an extinguisher will last from five to 15 years.
+2. Fire extinguishers expire even though people don't realize that.
+Depending on the type, an extinguisher will last from 5 to 15 years.
 Homeowners should check extinguishers periodically even though they have not been used.
 There is a gauge on them that shows if there are still safe to use.